joannafawl/roman-numerals/README.md

 ## About
 The Roman Numeral Converter is an app that aims to teach the user about what a Roman numeral is and also converts between Roman numerals and Arabic numerals.

+Clone repo and enter `ruby app.rb` in terminal to run.

 ## Must
 - have a welcome interface that displays a menu
 - have an encoder and decoder